HBCSD Corruption

 considered to be portables.

-4. According to the 2014 Facility Master Plan, total Valley School and
+4. According to the 2014 Facility Master Plan, Valley School and

 6. In September 2013 total district enrollment was 1,426 students.